awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 ## Output Format of a Lambda Function for Proxy Integration<a name="api-gateway-simple-proxy-for-lambda-output-format"></a>

-In Lambda proxy integration, API Gateway requires the backend Lambda function to return output according to the following JSON format:
+In Lambda proxy integration, API Gateway requires the backend Lambda function to return output according to the following JSON format for Node.js\/Ruby or a POJO\/object which serializes to the following format in Java\/C#\/Go\/Python:

 ```
 {